-Are there any articles that help a new user to get started?
+Are there any articles that help a new user get started?

 Back to Contents

-Full support for Microsoft Office 2013 is provided with VSE 8.8 Patch 4, which is available from the McAfee Downloads site using a valid Grant Number.
+Full support for Microsoft Office 2013 was provided with VSE 8.8 Patch 4 (and later).

-Can I install VSE onto a tablet that has Windows 8 installed?
+Can I install VSE on a tablet that has Windows 8 installed?

-Yes; however, the VSE OAS can be resource intensive for tablet hardware.
+Yes.
+However, the VSE On-Access Scanner can be resource-intensive for tablet hardware.